joelpt/quickfort/readme.txt

 direction will adjoin nicely with neighboring designated blueprints.
 You'll worry much less about halign/valign issues within complex transform sequences.

-Advanced transformations: the rosette
+Advanced transformations: the whirlpool pattern                     {#whirlpool}
 -------------------------------------

-The rosette design is the 'holy grail' for many symmetrical/fractal layouts.
+The so-called whirlpool pattern is the 'holy grail' for many symmetrical/fractal layouts.
 It can make for very attractive and effective fortress layouts.
 The design rotates a blueprint clockwise around a central point resulting in *4-fold rotational symmetry*.
 (I [looked it up](http://en.wikipedia.org/wiki/Rotational_symmetry#n-fold_rotational_symmetry "Rotational symmetry").)

 This can be accomplished using QF transformation, but with a twist (no pun intended).

     #dig
     d d d #